ColoredCow/portal/docs/installation.md

 ```sh
 git clone https://github.com/coloredcow-portal/portal
 ```
-If you want to clone a repository including its submodules you can use the --recursive parameter.
+If you want to clone it with its submodules, you can use the `--recursive` parameter.
 ```sh
 git clone --recursive https://github.com/coloredcow-portal/portal
 ```